Skip to Main Content

 Here is a plan for what we will cover today:

-1. Go over assignment details.
+1. Go over the scaffolded assignment details

 Public Domain MarkThis work (Question Mark Symbol Icon Character, by Peggy_Marco), identified by Pixabay, is free of known copyright restrictions.